-I discovered Risk many years ago and enjoyed playing with 4 or 5 players.
+I discovered Risk many years ago and loved playing with 4 or 5 players.
 I can remember attempting to play with two players using the normal rules.
 You can imagine the disappointment when the game didn’t play as well and was over pretty quick!

 Discovering the 2 player variations was a revelation.
 Learning these variations will enable you to enjoy Risk with two players as much as I do.